jbiglangawa/bootiful-calculator/README.md

 # Challenge #2: Bootiful Calculator | SwingSpringer entry
 Entry for the [Shaunwild97's](https://github.com/Shaunwild97/CodingChallenges/tree/master/bootiful-calculator) Coding challenge from the Java Discord server.
 I recommend to use [VS Code](https://code.visualstudio.com/) for the workspace.
-The project is built using Spring Boot version 2.4.3 and [AdoptOpenJDK version 11.0.10](https://adoptopenjdk.net/), but any version of Java 8 and above will work.
+The project is built using Spring Boot version 2.4.3 and Java version 1.8.0_261, but any version of Java 8 and above will work.

 ## Concept